brynne8/mariadb-documentation/sql-statements-structure/sql-statements/administrative-sql-statements/show/show-create-procedure/README.md

 Error 1370 (42000): execute command denieed to user 'test_user'@'localhost' for routine 'test'.'prc1'
 ```

-If the user neither has privilege to the routine nor the [SELECT](/sql-statements-structure/sql-statements/account-management-sql-commands/grant/) privilege on <a undefined>mysql.proc</a> table, it raises Error 1305, informing them that the procedure does not exist.
+If the user neither has privilege to the routine nor the [SELECT](/sql-statements-structure/sql-statements/account-management-sql-commands/grant/) privilege on [mysql.proc](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqlproc-table/) table, it raises Error 1305, informing them that the procedure does not exist.

 ```sql
 SHOW CREATE TABLES test.prc1\G